 You may have heard me mention this a few times...but when we bought our house, this was our only bathroom - the hall bath - on the second floor.

 We didn't plan on updating this.
 After sharing the bathroom for a year, we decided it was just fine.
 Retro bathrooms are coming back, right??
 But rotted support beams had a different thing in mind.
 Looking at it now, I am SO glad we are giving the bathroom an update (even if I did love the retro tile look!).
 The floor tile was cracked and a radiator had been removed leaving the floor with two holes we needed to repair regardless.

 Since the bathroom is reminiscent of my NY apartment's bathroom where the sink and toilet were too close for comfort...the demo means we got to rework the layout a bit.
 We are removing the pedestal sink and doing a built-in cabinet, and the toilet will move into our old linen closet.

 The tile selections for this bathroom are classic at best and budget friendly in reality.

-For the shower walls, we are going with a white subway tile from Floor & Decor at .15 cents a piece.
+For the shower walls, we are going with a white subway tile.

-And the …wait for it…a classic white hex.
-We’ll plan to bring the color to the bathroom with the painted cabinet.
+And for the floor, somewhere between a classic white hex and porcelain marble herringbone.
+We'll plan to bring the color to the bathroom with the painted cabinet.